Zen Dochterman Office Hours: Porter, Hungry

 "Society was not constructed, as Aristotle says, for the sake of life and more life, but from defect, from death and the flight from death, from fear of separation and fear of individualityÉthere are no social groups without a religion of their own immortality, and history making is always the quest for group-immortality.
 Only an unrepressed humanity, strong enough to live-and-die, could let Eros seek union and let death keep separateness." --Norman O. Brown, Life Against Death.

-In this section, I hope that we can generate interesting, creative approaches to the readings and lectures as well as an open, energetic group dynamic.
+By choosing to take this optional section, I feel that you are eager to discuss the course material and engage with your fellow students in section.
+I share this excitement and hope that we can generate interesting, creative approaches to the readings and lectures as well as an open, energetic group dynamic.
 In so doing, we can come to a better understanding of the way in which our own attitudes towards death and dying have been shaped by historical, cultural, technological, institutional, and psychological factors, and gain more appreciation for cultural perspectives different than our own.

 Internet Site http://members.tripod.com/Altjeringa/sociology.html